nrlab-CRUK/TAP/docs/quickstart.md

 which a MiSeq QC run was carried out, you may wish to specify `-m NovaSeq` instead.

-The `kickstart` utility also produces a CSV file, `alignment.csv`, that lists the FASTQ files, normally one for each library in the pool, and contains some metadata about each library including the library type and index type, as requested with the `-f` flag.
-The FASTQ files are transferred to a subdirectory named `fastq`.
-The CSV file and `fastq` directory are the inputs for the pipeline.
+The application writes the files `alignment.csv` and `nextflow.config` in the working directory. `alignment.csv` lists the information fetched from Clarity for each file or file pair; `nextflow.config` provides a basis for configuring our Nextflow alignment pipeline.

 ## Configuring the pipeline

 The pipeline can be configured with a number of parameters.
-Default settings for many of these parameters will be appropriate for many runs and only the parameters that need to be changed have to be specified in a configuration file named `nrlab_tap.config` in your run directory.
+Default settings for many of these parameters will be appropriate for many runs and only the parameters that need to be changed have to be specified in a configuration file named `nextflow.config` in your run directory.

 Here is an example configuration file: